Chief Oshkosh

 Oshkosh, Wisconsin, is named after him.

 Early life

-Oshkosh ("Claw"; cf. Ojibwe oshkanzhiin, "claw") was probably born in 1795 at Point Basse on the Wisconsin River, near present-day Nekoosa, Wisconsin.
+Oshkosh ("Claw"; cf. Ojibwe oshkanzhiin, "claw") was probably born in about 1795 at Point Basse on the Wisconsin River, near present-day Nekoosa, Wisconsin.
 His family belonged to the Bear Clan, and his grandfather Chawanon was head chief of the Menominee.
 During the War of 1812, Oshkosh fought on the British side with a band of approximately one-hundred Menominee warriors led by Tomah, also known as Thomas Caron, a Menominee chief whose paternal grandfather was a French military officer.
 Oshkosh was present at the sieges of Fort Mackinac, Fort Meigs, and Fort Stephenson, as well as the 1814 Battle of Mackinac Island.